SichenLiu111/CS334FinalProjectCode/README.md

 This repository contains all code files for the projects.
 The following gives a structure of this repository.

 generate_raw.ipynb: read the raw dataset from the kaggle data folder.
+Before run this file, you will need to have the ETFs folder from the kaggle dataset and configure its path on your device correctly.
+You do not need to run this file youself.
+The rawdata has already been generated.

 preprocess: contains rawdata, code for preprocessing, and preprocessed datasets.